 - 1. For civilian aircraft, any coating used on passenger cabin interior parts that are subject to the Federal Aviation Administration fireworthiness requirements. - 2.
 For military aircraft, any coating used on parts that are subject to the flammability requirements of MIL-STD-1630A and MIL-A-87721. - 3.
-For space applications, any coating used on parts that are subject to the flammability requirements of SE-R-0006 and SSP 30233.

-"Flexible Primer" means any primer that meets flexibility requirements such as those needed for adhesive bond primed fastener heads or on surfaces expected to contain fuel.
+For space applications, any coating used on parts that are subject to the flammability requirements of SE-R-0006 and SSP 30233. - "Flexible Primer" means any primer that meets flexibility requirements such as those needed for adhesive bond primed fastener heads or on surfaces expected to contain fuel.
 The flexible coating is required because it provides a compatible, flexible substrate over bonded sheet rubber and rubber-type coatings as well as a flexible bridge between the fasteners, skin, and skin-to-skin joints on outer aircraft skins.
 This flexible bridge allows more topcoat flexibility around fasteners and decreases the chance of the topcoat cracking around the fasteners.
 The result is better corrosion resistance.

-"Flight Test Coating" means any coating applied to aircraft other than missiles or single-use aircraft prior to flight testing to protect the aircraft from corrosion and to provide required marking during flight test evaluation.

-"Flow Coat Application" means any coating application system, with no air supplied to the nozzle, where paint flows over the part and the excess coating drains back into the collection system.

-"Flush Cleaning" means the removal of contaminants such as dirt, grease, oil, and coatings from an aerospace vehicle or component or application equipment by passing solvent over, into, or through the item being cleaned.
+- "Flight Test Coating" means any coating applied to aircraft other than missiles or single-use aircraft prior to flight testing to protect the aircraft from corrosion and to provide required marking during flight test evaluation. - "Flow Coat Application" means any coating application system, with no air supplied to the nozzle, where paint flows over the part and the excess coating drains back into the collection system. - "Flush Cleaning" means the removal of contaminants such as dirt, grease, oil, and coatings from an aerospace vehicle or component or application equipment by passing solvent over, into, or through the item being cleaned.
 The solvent may simply be poured into the item being cleaned and then drained, or be assisted by air or hydraulic pressure, or by pumping.
-Hand-wipe cleaning operations where wiping, scrubbing, mopping, or other hand actions are used are not included.

-"Fuel Tank Adhesive" means any adhesive used to bond components exposed to fuel and must be compatible with fuel tank coatings.

-10. "Fuel Tank Coating" means any coating applied to the interior of a fuel tank components or to fuel wetted areas of aircraft to protect it from for the purpose of corrosion and/or bacterial growth inhibition and to assure sealant adhesion in extreme environmental conditions.

-"Grams of ROC Reactive Organic Compound per Liter of Coating, Less Water and Less Exempt Compounds" means the weight of ROC reactive organic compound per combined volume of ROC reactive organic compound and coating solids and can be calculated by the following equation:
+Hand-wipe cleaning operations where wiping, scrubbing, mopping, or other hand actions are used are not included. - "Fuel Tank Adhesive" means any adhesive used to bond components exposed to fuel and must be compatible with fuel tank coatings. - "Fuel Tank Coating" means any coating applied to fuel tank components for the purpose of corrosion and/or bacterial growth inhibition and to assure sealant adhesion in extreme environmental conditions. - "Grams of Reactive Organic Compound per Liter of Coating, Less Water and Less Exempt Compounds" means the weight of reactive organic compound per combined volume of reactive organic compound and coating solids and can be calculated by the following equation: